 Every picture in every magazine seems to show people with beautifully aligned, white teeth.

-While Photoshop likely has a hand in this, there exist many options to whiten your teeth.
+While Photoshop likely has a hand in this, there exist many options to whiten yellow teeth.

 For instance, you can opt for a professional whitening through your dentist, but this can be quite costly.